HJPENG27/ML/README.md

 # ML

-Utilize ML models to address the different problems in the projects.
+Utilize ML models to address different problems in the projects.